Wishing Star Observatory

 I lost count of the number of bags of ready-mix used.

 Now it's time to work on the pier foundation.
-It's 6' deep.
+It's 6' deep and on bedrock.

 The 18" culvert pipe goes into the hole.
 The welded up reinforcing bar goes into the culvert pipe.
 The steel pier will go on top of the concrete base.